gokavarapu-M/CS425/Assignments/A1/Readme.md

   - **Join an existing group** using `/join_group <group_name>`.
   - **Leave a group** using `/leave_group <group_name>`.
   - **Send messages to a group** using `/group_msg <group_name> <message>`.
+  - Note: Name of person is displayed when a group message is sent.
 - **Threaded Handling of Clients**: Each client connection is handled in a separate thread.
 - **Synchronization**: Proper mutex locking is used to prevent race conditions on shared resources (users, clients, groups).